Mailchimp app

 • Last name (to the LNAME field)

-Warning: If you've renamed your first/last name fields to have different merge tags, Beacon won't export first/last names.
+Note: If you've renamed your first/last name fields to have different merge tags, Beacon won't export first/last names.
 Ensure you keep FNAME and LNAME as your merge tags in Mailchimp.

 See Audience > All contacts > Settings > Audience fields & *|MERGE|* tags in Mailchimp for your merge tag settings.